RobHolme/HL7-Powershell-Module/readme.md

 `Remove-HL7Identifiers -Path c:\test\testfile.hl7 -CustomItemsList PID-3.1,NK1,DG1`

 ### Parameters
-* `-Path <string[]>` The full or relative path a single HL7 file or directory, or a list of files.
+__-Path <string[]>__: The full or relative path a single HL7 file or directory, or a list of files.
 This may include wildcards in the path name.
 If a directory is provide, all files within the directory will be examined.
 Exceptions will be raised if a file isn't  identified as  a HL7 v2.x file.
 This parameter accepts a list of files, separate each file  file with a ','

-* `-LiteralPath <string[]>` Same as -Path, only wildcards are not expanded.
+__-LiteralPath <string[]>__: Same as -Path, only wildcards are not expanded.
 Use this if the literal path includes a wildcard character you do not intent to expand.

-* `-CustomItemsList <string[]>` A list of the HL7 items to mask instead of the default segments and fields.
+__-CustomItemsList <string[]>__: A list of the HL7 items to mask instead of the default segments and fields.
 List each item in a comma separated list (no spaces).
 Items can include a mix of segments (e.g. PV1), Fields (e.g. PID-3), Components (e.g. {"PID-3.1"}) or Subcomponents (e.g. {"PV1-42.2.2"}).
 For repeating segments and fields a specific repeat can be identified (index starts at 1). e.g. {"PID-3[1].1"} will mask out the first occurrence of {"PID-3.1"}, leaving other repeats of {"PID-3.1"} unchanged.
 Likewise {"IN1[2]"} will mask out the second occurrence of the IN1 segments only.

 ### Parameter Examples:
 * `-CustomItemsList PID-3.1,PID-5,PID-13,NK1`
 * `-MaskChar <char>` The character used  to mask the identifier fields,  Defaults to '*' if not supplied